This post was updated on 2/18/2019

 - Notes: FTDNA (abbreviation) has a bigger database of international testers.
 I have found cousins in other countries here.
 For example, I recently got in touch with my mother’s second cousin who lives in Serbia through this site.

-- Accepts uploads from: Only Ancestry DNA and 23 and Me
+- Accepts uploads from: Only Ancestry DNA (any test date) and 23 and Me (tests completed before August 2017)

 - Price: Free